bemulima/ms-go-rbac/README.md

 # ms-rbac-service

-This repository provides a lightweight prototype of an RBAC microservice implemented in Go.
-The current implementation focuses on administrative HTTP endpoints for managing services, roles, and permissions.
-Data is stored in-memory, which keeps the prototype simple while allowing the high-level API shape to be exercised.
+This repository provides a lightweight RBAC microservice implemented in Go.
+The service exposes administrative HTTP endpoints for managing services, roles, permissions, and principal assignments.
+Data is stored in Postgres via the migrations in `migrations/`, which keeps role assignments persistent across restarts.

 ## Architecture
 - `cmd/ms-rbac-service` — entrypoint that boots the HTTP server.